by Jim Timm

 A couple of newsletters ago, I mentioned the Navigation Challenge that APA helped sponsor where pilots flew a fun route around the valley and captured photos of landmarks from clues given.
 I've thought about the multiple levels of safety something like this can provide pilots.
 Yeah, it's an excuse to fly where you won't find pancakes or hamburgers

 It does appear that the summer season is almost upon us.
 While the flying weather is still pretty good with the cool mornings, I fear that will be changing all too soon.
 I guess it won’t be too long, and we’ll be having to get up early to take advantage of a cool smooth flight.
 So, let’s have fun and go flying.

 This month’s Accident Summary is a bit unusual in that

 In the late 1970's and early 1980's the FAA published a monthly “Flight Instruction Bulletin” and mailed it to all CFIs.
 It was designed to pass along new and relevant information and review old and forgotten information important to instructors.

 Mail has been replaced with e-mail Bulletins.
 You can print out these

 ~ Scholarship Corner ~

-The following are NTSB reports of aviation accidents that occurred in Arizona from November through late December.
-The Arizona Pilots Association will use this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others, and hopefully they will take the action necessary to prevent similar accidents
+The following are the reports of aviation accidents and incidents that occurred in Arizona from mid-February through late March.
+We use the following detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others, and take the action necessary to prevent